EaveNetwork/eavenetwork.github.io/README.md

 `python -m SimpleHTTPServer`

-Note docs are built using docusarus in a separate repository which needs to be a directory at the same level"
+Note docs are built using docusarus in a separate repository which needs to be a directory at the same level
 ```
 cd ../docs/docs
 yarn build